python-rapidjson/python-rapidjson/docs/validator.rst

                    ``bytes`` instance, that will be validated

-      The given `json` value will be validated accordingly to the *schema*: a ``ValueError`` will be raised if the validation fails, and the exception will contain three arguments, respectively the type of the error, the position in the schema and the position in the ``JSON`` document where the error occurred:
+      The given `json` value will be validated accordingly to the *schema*: a :exc:`ValidationError` will be raised if the validation fails, and the exception will contain three arguments, respectively the type of the error, the position in the schema and the position in the ``JSON`` document where the error occurred:

       .. doctest::